BadIdeaFactory/corporate/documents/operating.md

 related to standards violations or mistakes.

-4. Once the Pull Request is deemed valid, the Secretary of Code requests a review from all Corporate Overlords.
+4. Once the Pull Request is deemed valid, the Secretary of Code requests a review from the relevant role.

-4. Corporate Overlords vote using GitHub's review feature.
-Approval is a yes vote, Rejection is a no vote, and Comments are used to request more information or changes.
+4. Corporate Overlords may weigh in using comments.

 5. Requests that require a Plotting Session are left open until a final vote is taken during a plotting session.
-The Secretary of Lore updates the Pull Request with a record of the vote outcome from the Plotting Session.
+If a vote during a plotting session is associated with a Pull Request, The Secretary of Lore updates the Pull Request with a record of the vote outcome.

 6. Requests that do not require a Plotting Session are left open until they pass or fail.
-Votes that do not require a Plotting Session automatically fail if they have been open for over a month.
+Requests that do not require a Plotting Session automatically fail if they have been open for over a month.

 If a vote is considered preliminary, although actions may be triggered